 The Virginia Preschool Initiative (VPI)

-The Virginia Preschool Initiative (VPI) provides quality early childhood education to at-risk 3 and 4-year-olds.
+The Virginia Preschool Initiative (VPI) provides a high-quality early childhood education program for eligible 3- and 4-year-old children who reside in Warren County.

 Where are the Preschool classrooms located?